photocyte/luciferase-PPX-predictor-nf/README.md

 (Depending on if you have Docker or Singularity installed)

-### Alternatives
+### Alternatives / future directions

-If PPX mode doesn't work, could try a pipeline for training of Augustus using `busco --long`, along with tblastn/exonerate the luciferase genes & converting them to Augustus `hints` for normal mode ab inito prediction
+Could try a pipeline for training of Augustus using `busco --long`, along with tblastn/exonerate the luciferase genes & converting them to Augustus `hints` for normal mode ab inito prediction

+Could also use Nextflow `splitFasta` to parallelize across the independent FASTA records.
+An even faster approach might be to limit the prediction to specific slices of FASTA records around tblastn hits: This is already done by things like MAKER for the `prot2genome` prediction I believe.